ChicagoBitdevs/ChicagoBitdevs.github.io/_posts/2023-12-14-Socratic-Seminar-49.md

 **Credit: Bitcoin Core Team**

-## FINCEN proposes new regulations for cryptocurrencies
+## The case that the bank secrecy act is unconstitutional

 <https://www.coincenter.org/its-time-to-have-the-conversation-is-the-bank-secrecy-act-unconstitutional/>

 **Credit: Coincenter**

 Coincenter's legal argument to why the Bank Secrecy Act is unconstitutional.
 This is a potential legal strategy to stop the regulatory onslaught against cryptocurrency developers.
-We talked about FINCEN's rule making proposal last week, this could potentially be a legal strategy to make regulators be enforcers of the law, not writers _and_ enforcers of the law.
+We talked about FINCEN's rule making proposal last time, this could potentially be a legal strategy to make regulators be enforcers of the law, not writers _and_ enforcers of the law.

 ## 10% performance improvement in libsecp256k1 by removing hand written assembly